Boot Camps in Wilmington, North Carolina Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Although boot camps can help troubled teens in some cases, most adolescent issues are more complicated than they appear on the surface and are only the symptoms of other problems.
 Boot camps focus entirely on behavior modification; they do not provide the therapy to help teens address the true underlying issues.
 For teens with anxiety, depression, drug or alcohol use, poor self-esteem, emotional disorders, and in fact most types of rebellious behavior, the stressful boot camp environment may prove counterproductive instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Wilmington, NC on their own will not deal with family problems but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Wilmington, NC are typically a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Wilmington, North Carolina on their own will not deal with family problems but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Wilmington, North Carolina are typically a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the strengths of the military style with the therapeutic input of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has served – and brought healing to- struggling teenage boys and their families from places all across the country for well over 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has served thousands of struggling teenage boys and their families from places all across the country for well over 20 years.
 Troubled teenage boys from Wilmington, North Carolina and other places receive an accredited academic program, counseling and instruction, instruction in military drill and history, and the discipline for which boot camps are known.
-Gateway offers a caring staff that cares deeply about each teen.
+Gateway offers staff that care deeply about each student.
 Gateway is a military-style school that includes several critical components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.